So, you are thinking about adopting a new family pet and a chinchilla has made the first round of cuts?

 Chinchillas do not smell!

-If you don’t believe me, start by reading my post about chinchillas’ odors.
+If you don’t believe me, start by reading my post about chinchillas’ odors and if they smell.

 You can see that here.

-It will guide you through what exactly will cause an odor from a chinchilla and when you will never even notice they are around due to odor.
+It will guide you through what exactly will cause an odor from a chinchilla.

 The poop from a chinchilla doesn’t smell.